varigence/docs/bimlflex/trial-process/building-databases-tables-and-ssis-packages-for-source-to-staging.md

 ### Reviewing the SSDT Project

 BimlFlex also builds a SSDT database project by default.
 In the output folder there is a folder called `SSDT`.
 In this folder there is a folder named after the unique identifier for the customer (GUID).
 In this folder is a folder for the current version.
 In the version folder there are separate projects for each database included in the BimlFlex solution.
-Each of these projects will have all SQL artefacts included.
-This project can be used to deploy and manage the database pipeline instead of the Script generation feature in BimlStudio.
+Each of these projects will have all relevant SQL artefacts included.
+These projects can be used to deploy and manage the database pipeline instead of the Script generation feature in BimlStudio.